sirimullalab/KinasepKipred/README.md

 # KinasepKipred
 This repository contains codes for three different models: Random Forest, XGBoost, and Artificial Neural Network.
 This work is specifically done for Kinases to predict Inhibitor constant interms of pKI (where pKi is decadic logarithm of Ki).
-We used the data points that were specifically estimated for Ki values to train and test the models.
+We used the data points that were specifically represent Ki values to train and test the models.

 ## Requirements:
 Install the following in order to run the codes.